mviereck/x11docker/paper.md

 command-line proficiency), domain (having e.g. established and widely-acknowledged GUI-based tools), security, computational reproducibility, or a scholarly review process.

-The target audience of `x11docker` in general are users who want to run desktop applications in containers.
+The target audience of `x11docker` in general are users who want to run GUI applications in containers.
-Another target audience are developers of desktop applications who need an isolated environment.
+Another target audience are developers of GUI applications who need an isolated environment.
-In scientific and academic context the target audience are researchers in the field of reproducible science.
+In scientific and academic context, the target audience are researchers in the field of reproducible science.

-`x11docker` has its own (optional) graphical frontend, `x11docker-gui`, and runs on GNU/Linux.
+`x11docker` has its own (optional) graphical frontend, `x11docker-gui` that runs on GNU/Linux.
 Running in a Virtual Linux Machine on MS Windows and macOS is supported.
 With a few limitations it can run natively on MS Windows, too.

 # Alternatives to x11docker

-A common way to allow GUI applications in containers is by providing a web server within the container and rendering an HTML-based GUI in a common web browser, e.g. as jupyter notebooks [@project_jupyter-proc-scipy-2018].
+A common way to allow GUI applications in containers is by providing a web server within the container and rendering an HTML-based GUI in a web browser, e.g. as Jupyter notebooks [@project_jupyter-proc-scipy-2018].
 Further possibilities are an xrdp server, VNC server, SSH server or xpra server within the container.
 These solutions require some specific setup and provide a rather slow interaction due to a lot of network data transfer.